A Syllabus for listening: Decoding

 - Words occur in clusters (word clusters) rhythmic groups

-- Each component of the group influences the sound shapes of its neighbours
+- Each component of the cluster or group influences the sound shapes of its neighbours

 - The prime determiner of the sound shapes of words are the choices of rhythm and emphasis made by the speaker